SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-windows-phone-sharepoint-list-app.md

 14. Choose **Next**.
 The wizard displays the fields associated with the selected list on the SharePoint site.

-    > **Note:**
+    > [!NOTE]
     > A custom field will not be available to select from the SharePoint List wizard for mobile devices.
 However, you can write custom code to access any custom field.
 A field cannot be associated with its content type.
 However if multiple content types are enabled for the list, all the fields will be available for developers to consume in their phone apps.

 15. Select the check box next to each field you want to include in the list as it will appear in your Windows Phone app.

-    > **Note:**
+    > [!NOTE]
     > List fields that are designated in SharePoint Server as requiring information are selected already; they can't be cleared in the wizard.

 16. Choose **Next**.
 The wizard gives you the opportunity to order the fields you selected in the previous step.